Nikky Finney: Career

 Finney's targeted result of her independent years was achieved: On Wings Made of Gauze, her first book of poems, was completed in Atlanta.
 The book was read and ushered to the late Eunice Riedel by Nikki Giovanni.
 Riedel acquired and edited On Wings Made of Gauze, which was published by William Morrow, in 1985.

 After publication of her first book of poems, Finney relocated to the Bay Area, where she involved herself with progressive causes, and continued independent work as a poet.
 She was recruited to a position as Visiting Writer in the English department at the University of Kentucky (1989–90), by South Carolina-born novelist and poet Percival Everett.
 In 1993, Finney was offered a post on the permanent faculty.
 Her second book of poetry, Rice, was completed in Lexington, Kentucky, and was published in 1995 by SisterVisions, a Canadian press.
-In 1997, Rice received a PEN American Open Book Award.
+In 1997, Rice received a PEN Open Book Award.
 Rice stands as the book that brought Finney her many grassroots followers.
 Her story cycle Heartwood, designed for literacy students, was published in 1998, by the University Press of Kentucky.

 Finney took a leave from the University of Kentucky in 1999 to hold the Goode Chair in the Humanities at Berea College (founded in 1855), the first interracial and coeducational college in the South.
 After returning to the English Department at the University of Kentucky, Finney's third book of poetry, The World is Round, was published by Inner Light Publishing in 2003.
 In 2005, she became Full Professor in the English Department at the University of Kentucky.
 In 2006, she was appointed Interim Director of the African American Studies and Research Program at the University of Kentucky.
 After the publication of The World is Round, Finney was invited to Smith College, in Northampton, Massachusetts, where she served for two years as the Grace Hazard Conkling Writer-in-Residence, from 2007 to 2009.